 Jay Leno’s Car Collection Includes an Unbelievable $12 Million Car

 It’s something most people can only dream about: Having an extensive collection of unique and expensive cars.
 Only a handful of rich and famous people have the kind of money to buy tons of expensive cars, and Jay Leno is one of them.
 His car collection is a sight to behold.
-In fact, he has one of the most impressive car collections on Earth.
+In fact, Jay Leno’s car collection is beyond impressive.

 Jay Leno owns nearly 150 cars, and we’ve listed the most interesting rides, including one that’s worth $12 million (No. 1).